grahamammal/comp225-server/Assassin Server API.md

 ### Start Hunt

 This endpoint will start hunting phase of the game of the game creator.
 This request can only be made by a game creator.
+Returns true if the creator is the only player and false if otherwise.

 #### HTTP Request
 ---